Bilbao-Rioja Announces its 2022 “Best Of Wine Tourism” Winners

-The jury was impressed by Roda’s innovative thermo-solar energy system.
+First, the jury was impressed by Roda’s innovative thermo-solar energy system.
 They are not solar panels but rather vacuum pipes that produce hot water for temperature regulation in the winery.

 This water is cooled down to 7ºC (45ºF) by absorption for air conditioning and cooling.

-Roda has been a pioneer in temperature regulation in the malolactic fermentation cellar with radiant heat in the floor and north-facing windows.
+To conclude, Roda has been a pioneer in temperature regulation in the malolactic fermentation cellar with radiant heat in the floor and north-facing windows.

 2022 Regional Winner: BODEGAS CAMPO VIEJO (Logroño, Rioja Alta)

 Campo Viejo received a 2022 award for its innovative Campo Viejo Color Lab Experience.
 This multisensorial experience shows how color and music can change a taster’s perception of a wine.

 To date, over 3,000 persons participated in this experiment in London in 2014 under the supervision of professor Charles Spence, an expert in Experimental Psychology at Oxford University.

 The Color Lab Experience is available to wine tourists at Bodegas Campo Viejo.
 However, it is designed to be portable and can be installed anywhere.